gklyne/DMO_Experiment/CIDOC_CRM_PROV.md

         .

-This example also makes use of a CIDOC CRM extension _FRBROO_, which is a reconfiguration of the FRBR (Functional Requirements for Bibliographic Records) vocabulary around the CIDIOC CRM event module.
+This example also makes use of a CIDOC CRM extension FRBRoo, which is a reconfiguration of the FRBR (Functional Requirements for Bibliographic Records) vocabulary around the CIDOC CRM event model.
+The modelling here introduces `crm:E55_type` values rather than new RDF classes for locally defined types, but either way should be workable.

 This example raises two surprising observations:

 1. On its own, CIDOC CRM has no terms that capture the notion of a performance more precisely than some kind of activity.
 [FRBRoo](http://www.cidoc-crm.org/frbr_inro.html) provides some extensions to the CRM, including a definition of `frbroo:F31_Performance` as a direct subclass of `crm:E7_Activity`.

-2. Compared with PROV, CIDOC CRM is very weak at describing details of production activities and performances, even when augmented with the FRBROO terms.
+2. Compared with PROV, CIDOC CRM is very weak at describing details of production activities and performances, even when augmented with the FRBRoo terms.
 There appears to be no single established way to associate an agent with a role in an activity (though there is some discussion in [How to model Roles in the CIDOC‐CRM RDF encoding](http://www.ics.forth.gr/isl/CRMext/Roles.pdf)).

 On the other hand, CIDOC CRM does seem to provide a more precise framework for describing the creation of artifacts.
 PROV, by comparison, focuses very much on how artifacts are used and generated, and relies on extrernally defined terms to refine the nature of those artifacts.
-(There is work related to PROV to describe putative activities in more general terms; e.g. [P-PLAN](http://vocab.linkeddata.es/p-plan/), [WfDesc](http://wf4ever.github.io/ro/#wfdesc), [OreChem](http://eprints.soton.ac.uk/179619/1/05693933.pdf), which might provide some of this framework.)
+(There is work related to PROV to describe potential or planned activities in more general terms; e.g. [P-PLAN](http://vocab.linkeddata.es/p-plan/), [WfDesc](http://wf4ever.github.io/ro/#wfdesc), [OreChem](http://eprints.soton.ac.uk/179619/1/05693933.pdf), which might provide some of this framework.)

 ## Using CIDOC CRM alongside PROV